-This control, which overrides the default behavior of the Lightwave Component Analyzer, is only enabled in Advanced mode and if you have not selected to use the optional External Input.
+This control, which overrides the default behavior of the Lightwave Component Analyzer, is only enabled in Advanced mode.

 Select to turn the laser source on for the following LCA measurement.

 Deselect to turn the laser source off for the following LCA measurement.